Looking into Raised Real and wondering if it’s right for you? Today I’ll be sharing my full and honest Raised Real review!

 I give Penelope Raised Real meals each night for dinner and it is SO easy.
 I start steaming it when I start cooking dinner.
 By the time my dinner is ready (let’s be real, my dinners take about 20 minutes…I’m no Julia Child!), Penelope’s dinner is ready too!

-It’s literally the easiest thing ever!
+It’s literally the easiest thing ever (even easier than a ballon garland haha!)!
 It’s also so nice knowing that she is getting a variety of foods that are helping her little body grow and develop.

 How to Use the Beaba Babycook